hyugo1/CodeConnect/code-connect/README.md

 ## Key Features

 - **Visual Flowchart Editor:**
-  Drag and drop blocks (such as Start, End, If Then, While, Print, Set/Change Variable, and Move Character) onto the canvas and connect them with intuitive edges.
+  Drag and drop blocks (such as Start, End, If Then, While, Output, Create/Change Variable, and Move Character) onto the canvas and connect them with intuitive edges.

 - **Real‑Time Code Generation:**
   Automatically generate JavaScript code from your flowchart.
 Preview, copy, and run the generated code to see how your program works.